-HOW TO EDUCATE THE FEELINGS OR AF FECTIONS.
+HOW TO EDUCATE THE FEELINGS OR AF-FECTIONS.
 By Charles Bray.
 Edited, with Notes and Illustrations, from the Third London Edition, by Nelson Sizer, Author of "How to Teach," etc. 12mo. extra cloth.
 Illustrated.
 Price, \$1.50.
 New York: S. R. Wells & Co., Publishers, 737 Broadway.

-No subject to-day is of greater importance to our people than the cultivation of the feelings, from which character and happiness spring.
-The world has studied and labored in the direction of intellectual culture, and great advancement has happily been made in this field; but the systematic and properly directed culture and regulation of the propensities has received too little attention, because the public mind has not understood this part of human nature in such a sense as to be able to educate and regulate it.
-An ounce of prevention in the field of human depravity is worth a ton of cure in the line of imprisonment, stripes, and the halter, inflicted upon the wrong-doers.
-If we can educate the passions and propensities so as to make them subservient to moral and social law, we have worked toward the disuse of jails, prisons, and the gallows, and prevented the great and sad waste of human life, hope, and happiness, which is so conspicuous in our day The virtuous portion of the people must bear the expenses of crime-the thefts and forgeries are a tax on virtuous industry and then all the cost of police, courts, jails and prisons arela burden to be borne by the law-abiding part of mankind.
+Nosubject to-day is of greater importance to our people than the cultivation of the feelings, from which character and happiness spring.
+The world has studied and labored the direction of intellectual culture, and great advancement has happily been made in this field; but the systematic and properly directed culture and regulation of the propensities, has received too little attention, because the public mind has not understood this part of human nature in such a sense as to be able to educate and regulate it.
+An ounce of prevention in the field of human depravity is worth a ton of cure in the line of imprisonment, stripes, and the halter, inflicted upon the wrong doers.
+If we can educate the passions and propensities so as to make them subservi-ent to moral and social law, we have worked toward the disuse of jails, prisons, and the gallows, and prevented the great and sad waste of human life, hope, and happiness, which is so conspicuous in our day.
+The virtuous portion of the people must bear the expenses of crime-the thefts and forgeries are a tax on virtuous industry and then all the cost of police, courts, jails and then all the cost of police, courts, jails, and prisons are a burden to be borne by the law-abiding part of mankind.
 For the good of those who may be saved to virtue, as well as of the virtuous, the feelings ought to be educated and brought into obedience to law and morality.
-To promote such ends this book is put forth.
-And as it is a discussion of the subject on a sound practical basis it deserves the careful examination of all who would have a better condition of affairs in general society.
+To provide such ends this book is put forth.
+And as it is a discussion of the subject on a sound assetion. cussion of the subject on a sound practical basis it deserves the careful examination of all who would have a better condition of affairs in general society.

 HEALING BY LAYING ON OF HANDS.
 By James Mack.
-Pp. 332, 12 mo.
-Boston: Colby &
+Pp. 333, 18 mo.
+Boston: Colby & Rich.

 This work is somewhat similar to that recently published by Dr. J. R. Newton on the same subject.
-It, however, differs, inasmuch as it gives a rather lengthy history of the "healers" in olden as well as modern times, and enters into the philosophy and processes of this method of healing.
-Dr. Mack writes in a straightforward style, directly to the purpose, and with an earnestness which carries conviction.
-The book is replete with facts, and will prove invaluable to the future historian of the movement.
+It, however, differs, in asmuch as it gives a rather lengthy history of the "healers" in olden as well as modern times, and enters into the philosophy and processes of this method of healing.
+Dr. Mack writes in a straightforward style, directly to the purpose, and with an earnest-ness which carries conviction.
+The book is replete with facts, and will prove invalu-able to the future historian of the move-

-Standard Series.-Now Ready
+.Standard Series.-Now.
+Ready.

-No. 1-JOHN PLOUGHMAN'S TALK.
+No. 1.-JOHN PLOUGHMANS TALK.
 (Usual price, \$1.)
 By Rev. Charles H. Spurgeon; and ON THE CHOICE OF BOOKS."
 (Usual price, 50 cts.)
 By Thomas Carlyle.
 Both in one.
-Price,
+Price

 No. 2.-MANLINESS OF CHRIST.
-(Usual price, \$1.)
-By Thomas Hughes, Q. C., author of "Tom Brown's School Days," etc. A new and very popular book.
-Price, 10 cents.
+(Usual price, \$1) By Thomas Hughes, Q.C., author of "Tom Brown's School Days" etc. A new and very popular book.
+Price, 40 cents.

-No. 3 - MACAULAY'S ESSAYS.-"Milton," "Dry-den," "Bunyan," "History," two essays on "Samu-el Johnson," "Athenian Orators," and "Montgomery's Poems."
+No. 3 - MACAULAY'S ESSAYS.-"Milton,""Dryden," "Bunyan," "History," two essays on "Samuel Johnson," "Athenian Orators," and "Montgomery's Poems."
 (Usual price, \$1.)
-By Lord Macsulay.
+By Lord Macaulay.
 (The Essays on Milton, Bunyan, and Johnson are included in the Chautauqua Series.)
-Price, 15 cents.